 The finance manager should be able to estimate what and what would be acquired for the business at the beginning or at intervals.
 Acquisition involves purchasing items that are needed in the organization.
-Different organizations acquire different resources depending on the various departments that are in the organization.
-For example, in the library, the several departments require different things.
-The binding section needs tools an equipment's for fixing damaged books while the serial section requires mainly journals and shelves to display them.
+Different organisations acquire different resources depending on the various departments that are in the organisation.
+For example, in the library, several departments require different things.
+The binding section needs tools and equipment for fixing damaged books while the serial section requires mainly journals and shelves to display them.